 - Visit in the summer.
 The northern location of Iceland means daylight is almost nonexistent in the winter.
 Don't miss out on being able to actually see the sights.

-is essential to protect your finances in case something unexpected happens during your trip.
+- Get insured.
+Travel medical insurance or travel insurance is essential to protect your finances in case something unexpected happens during your trip.